-Any person may report sex discrimination, including sexual harassment, to the Title IX Coordinator by mail, telephone, or by electronic mail, using the contact information listed above, via the Sexual Misconduct and Harassment Anonymous Report Form on My Mount Mary (https://my.mtmary.edu/ics/default.aspx), or by any other means that result in the Title IX Coordinator receiving the person's verbal or written report.
+Any person may report sex discrimination, including sexual harassment, to the Title IX Coordinator by mail, telephone, or by electronic mail, using the contact information listed above, via the Sexual Misconduct and Harassment Anonymous Report Form on MyMtMary, or by any other means that result in the Title IX Coordinator receiving the person's verbal or written report.
 Reports can be made to the Title IX Coordinator at any time, including during non-business hours.